BEST Deportation Attorney to Defend You

 The most common include:

-Visa Overstays or Violations: Remaining in the U.S. beyond the allowed period.
+- Visa Overstays or Violations: Remaining in the U.S. beyond the allowed period.

-Criminal Convictions: Crimes such as fraud, aggravated felonies, or drug-related offenses.
+- Criminal Convictions: Crimes such as fraud, aggravated felonies, or drug-related offenses.

-Marriage Fraud: Entering a fraudulent marriage for immigration benefits.
+- Marriage Fraud: Entering a fraudulent marriage for immigration benefits.

-National Security Threats: Activities deemed dangerous by the U.S. government.
+- National Security Threats: Activities deemed dangerous by the U.S. government.

 Immigrants must understand these risks and consult with lawyers to build a strong case.

 The most common reasons are violating immigration laws, failure to notify of an address change, and violating the terms of your stats.
-These are also things that can be easily avoided if you take the time to learn the US asylum process properly.
+These are also things that can be easily avoided if you take the time to learn the US deportation process properly.

 As you can see, a deportation attorney can help you avoid any of the above and make clear the things you can and cannot do.
-In most instances, common sense prevails, however – if you fulfill the conditions of your non-immigrant or LPR status and conduct yourself in a moral manner, deportation should not be an issue.
+In most instances, common sense prevails, however, if you fulfill the conditions of your non-immigrant or LPR status and conduct yourself in a moral manner, deportation should not be an issue.

 Examples of Common Deportation Triggers